Universal bounds on optimization of free energy harvesting: Example: unicyclic systems

-We illustrate our closed-form solutions using a minimal model of a unicyclic system with $n$ states (Fig.~\ref{fig:main-ring}).
+We illustrate our closed-form solutions using two simple models, both based on a unicyclic system with $n$ states.
 The baseline dynamics involve diffusion across a 1-dimensional ring, with left and right jump rates set to 1.
-The baseline steady state is uniform with no cyclic current.
+The baseline steady state is a uniform distribution, $\pstBnb_i = 1/n$, with no cyclic current.
+We assume a uniform free energy function, $f_i=0$ for all $i$.

+We consider two different scenarios.
+In the first scenario, shown schematically in Fig.~\ref{fig:two-rings}~(a), $\pwr$ of free energy is harvested each time the system carries out the transition $1\to2$, so

-Suppose $\pwr$ of free energy is harvest during the jump $1\to2$ ($\gBi_{21} = -\gBi_{12}= \pwr$), so that harvesting requires a cyclic current.
-This system can be interpreted as an idealized model of a biomolecular harvesting cycle, such as a transporter.
+and $\gBi_{ij}= \ggBi_i=0$ otherwise.
+This scenario may be interpreted as an idealized model of a biomolecular harvesting cycle, such as a transporter.
+In the second scenario, shown schematically in Fig.~\ref{fig:two-rings}~(b), free energy is harvested at a rate of $\pwrSt$ per unit time when the system is located in one particular mesostate $\iopt=1$, so

+and $\gBi_{ij}= \ggBi_i=0$ otherwise.
+This scenario may be interpreted as an idealized model of error correction or self-assembly, where free energy can only be harvested when the system is in some particular functional mesostate.

+For both scenarios, we evaluate the maximum harvesting rate $\Gmax$ and the optimal distributions achievable by adding any possible control to the system, without constraints.
+We report exact values found by numerical optimization of Eq.~\eqref{eq:wmax-lin-split}, as well as the LR, ND, and D approximations described above.
+To calculate the LR values, we exploit the fact that the baseline unicyclic rate matrix is a circulant matrix with a simple eigendecomposition~\cite{gray2006toeplitz}.
+Full details of the derivations for the two scenarios are provided in \smref{sec:rings1} and \smref{sec:rings2}, respectively.

+We first report results for the first scenario from Fig.~\ref{fig:two-rings}~(a), where free energy is harvested during the transition $2\to 1$.
+Observe that baseline harvesting rate vanishes, $\GGdB{\pstB} =0$, since harvesting free energy requires a cyclic current.
+In Fig.~\ref{fig:main-ring}~(a), we plot the maximum harvesting rate $\Gmax$ and its approximations as a function of the supplied free energy $\pwr$.
+For small $\pwr$, LR applies and the maximum harvesting rate is

+The optimal distribution in the LR regime, shown in Fig.~\ref{fig:main-ring}~(c), builds up in equal increments starting from $i=\iopt+1$ until the optimal state $\iopt=1$, after which it drops sharply.
+For large $\pwr$, the D regime is relevant and the optimal distribution concentrates on the optimal state $\iopt =1$, so